PyPSA/pypsa-eur/doc/contributing.rst

 * We encourage you to use the `PEP 8 coding style <https://www.python.org/dev/peps/pep-0008/>`_.

-For all code contributions we follow the four eyes principle (two person principle), i.e. all suggested code including our own are reviewed by a second person before they are incoporated into our repository.
+For all code contributions we follow the four eyes principle (two person principle), i.e. all suggested code including our own are reviewed by a second person before they are incorporated into our repository.

 If you are unfamiliar with pull requests, the GitHub help pages have a nice `guide <https://help.github.com/en/articles/about-pull-requests>`_.